mbozis/OAI_5G_scripts/README.md

 Scripts were tested in Ubuntu 22.04 LTS environment.

+Before running the scripts, you need to make all necessary changes to environment variables stored in **ueconfig.ini** file to match you network setup.
+The values of those variables will be imported from scripts at runtime.

 Run script **./startue** or **./startuesim** to start OAI nrUE with SDR device or RF simulator respectively.

 After a successful connection of the UE to 5G netowrk you can switch your internet connection through the 5G protocol stack running the script **./switch5G** .
 To go back to your broadband connection run **./switchBB** script.